 A visual rehabilitation program may include any of the following techniques or devices:

 The goal of each rehabilitative program is to reduce visual symptoms and improve visual function through the use of in-office and at-home neuro-rehabilitation exercises.

 Q3: What’s the difference between visual rehabilitation and vision therapy?

 A: Visual rehabilitation focuses on treating patients with visual problems caused by TBI, neurological conditions, and physical disabilities.

 Neuro-optometrists will generally utilize therapeutic lenses, prisms, filters, and specific eye exercises to retrain the parts of the brain that have been affected by the neurological condition or incident in order to improve binocular vision.

 Vision therapy is used to treat developmental vision problems, such as strabismus, lazy eye, convergence insufficiency, etc. and improve the visual skills needed for clear and comfortable binocular vision.

-Q4: Which vision problems can be treated with neuro-optometric rehabilitation?
+Q4: Which vision problems can be treated with visual rehabilitation?

-A: Neuro-optometric rehabilitation can improve binocular vision for a wide variety of vision problems caused by a TBI or neurological condition, including:
+A: Visual rehabilitation can improve binocular vision for a wide variety of vision problems caused by a TBI or neurological condition, including: